interrogator/jason-lee-iran/README.md

 ![08.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i08.jpg)

-This was the ancient entrance of Tehran updated a few decades ago with gattling gun and RPG.
+This was the ancient entrance of Tehran updated a few decades ago with Gatling gun and RPG.

 > Tehran, Iran